unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 - `social:github`

 :::info note
-You should only request a single social scope at a time.
-Attempting request any combination of `social`, `social:optional`, and the individual social scopes will cause an error.
+You should only request either `social`, `social:optional`, or a combination of individual social scopes.
+Requesting any combination of those three will throw an error.
 :::